tanmaydarmorha/vanshaavali/README.md

 ## Future Plans

-1. **User Interface**: Add a UI to visualize family tree data using a JavaScript graph visualization library.
+1. **User Interface**: Add a UI to visualize vanshaavali data using a JavaScript graph visualization library.
 2. **API Integration**: Develop APIs to interact with the Neo4j database, making it easy to update and retrieve family data programmatically.

 ## Contributing